GE

 • Hold IUKD and GLDV in the ISA — yield is taxed nowhere, distributing share classes deliver quarterly cash into the ISA flexibility

-• Hold VHYL in the GIA if you've maxed the ISA — its 2.57% yield generates the least taxable dividend per pound of capital, and combined with the £500 dividend allowance and £3,000 CGT exemption, a £20,000 GIA holding pays roughly £514 a year in dividends, all under the allowance
+• Hold VHYL in the GIA if you've maxed the ISA — its 2.57% yield generates the least taxable dividend per pound of capital.
+Combined with the £500 dividend allowance and £3,000 CGT exemption, a £20,000 GIA holding pays roughly £514 a year in dividends, all but £14 covered by the allowance — costing approximately £5 in annual tax

 • Use spouse allowances where possible: two £20,000 ISA allowances per year = £40,000 of shelter